peerplays-network/bos-auto/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Bookied's documentation!
+Welcome to bos-auto
 ===================================

-`bookied` comes with a worker and an API to receive notifications of a feed data provider.
+`bos-auto` comes with a worker and an API to receive notifications of a feed data provider.
 The API receives those messages, validates them, and queues them for a worker to perform corresponding tasks.
 Since the queuing is performed via `redis <https://redis.io>`_, a redis backend